sarahcec/ipsie/FAL2-requirements.md

  - a blocklist, which determines the circumstances under which the system will not allow the federation transaction to proceed; and
  - a runtime decision, which allows the authorized party to decide if the transaction can proceed and under what precise terms.
 Note that a runtime decision can be stored and applied to future transactions.
 - The IdP SHALL provide effective mechanisms for redress of subscriber complaints or problems (e.g., subscriber identifies an inaccurate attribute value).
 See Sec.
 3.4.3 for additional requirements and considerations for redress mechanisms.
+- **OIDC SL1:** pre-registration of clients and user provisioning meets this requirement, RP can execute its own authorization mechanisms as well.

 **Section 4.6.1 IdP-Controlled Decisions**
 **Section 4.6.1.1 IdP Allowlists of RPs**